Victorgichohi/JaguarAd/README.md

 # JaguarAd
-this is an advert  against self driving cars
+This is just a spiced up version of the jaguar advert